-Knowledge, Skills and Abilities - Knowledge of programming techniques, operate systems, and the capabilities and limitations of computer and peripheral equipment.
+Knowledges, Skills, and Abilities - Knowledge of a variety of programming techniques and operating languages, and the capabilities and limitations of computer and peripheral equipment.
 Ability to communicate effectively in oral and written form.
 Ability to establish and maintain effective working relationships.

-Minimum Training and Experience - Graduation from a two-year technical college with a degree in data processing and six months of experience in computing consultation or assistance; or graduation from a four-year college or university and six months of experience in computing consultation or assistance; or an equivalent combination of training and experience.
+Minimum Training and Experience Requirements - Graduation from a two-year college or technical school with a degree in data processing and eighteen months of experience in data processing; or graduation from a four-year college or university and eighteen months of experience in data processing; or an equivalent combination of training and experience.